iLnurr/haskpet/README.md

 # haskpet

-haskell pet project usnig Yesod web framework
+haskell pet project using Yesod web framework

+two endpoint two add jason model and get all models and database where to persist